jtod/Sigma16/README.md

 * [The source repository](https://github.com/jtod/Sigma16).  allows
   you to view the source and download it.
 This the README page for the source repository.
 The URL is https://github.com/jtod/Sigma16

+## Links to local files

+If you copy the Sigma16 directory onto your computer, the following links will run it locally, without further access to the Internet.

 * [Launch from files in this directory](./app/Sigma16.html) If you have copied this directory onto a local machine, this link will run it, with some limitations on file access (the User Guide won't be